Skip to main content

 Can an employee be assigned to more than one policy?

-No. Each employee is assigned to one Time Policy at a time.
-If an employee's role changes and they need different rules, update their policy assignment.
-For project-specific exceptions, use project-level time policy exceptions instead of changing the employee's default policy.
+No. Each employee is assigned to one policy at a time.
+For project-specific exceptions, use project-level time policy exceptions rather than changing the employee's default policy.

 Do assignment changes affect existing time cards?

-No. Policy assignment changes apply only to time cards created after the change is saved.
-Existing time cards follow the rules that were active when they were created.
+No. Changes apply only to time cards created after the change is saved.

 How do I handle employees who regularly move between policy rules?

-Set up project-level exceptions.
+Use project-level exceptions.
 This lets you assign a different Time Policy to a specific project without changing the employee's default policy.
-See Enabling and Managing Project Level Time Policy Exceptions.
+See Enabling and Managing Project-Level Time Policy Exceptions.

 Technical Specifications